openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhcd_0_0.md

 ### Switch

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Blinds Control

-Provides start / stop control of blinds
+Provides start / stop control of blinds.

 The ```blinds_control``` channel supports the ```Rollershutter``` item and is in the ```Blinds``` category.

 ### Sensor (temperature)

-Indicates the current temperature
+Indicates the current temperature.

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (watts)

-Indicates the instantaneous power consumption
+Indicates the instantaneous power consumption.

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh)

-Indicates the energy consumption (kWh)
+Indicates the energy consumption (kWh).

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 1

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Blinds Control 1

-Provides start / stop control of blinds
+Provides start / stop control of blinds.

 The ```blinds_control1``` channel supports the ```Rollershutter``` item and is in the ```Blinds``` category.

 ### Switch 2

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary2``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Blinds Control 2

-Provides start / stop control of blinds
+Provides start / stop control of blinds.

 The ```blinds_control2``` channel supports the ```Rollershutter``` item and is in the ```Blinds``` category.